rgcarr/docs/docs/src/devs/index.md

 #### Technical Group

-The Technical Group meets fortnightly with the aim of keeping LocalGov Drupal technically excellent.
-This group is selected from active LocalGov Drupal contributors from across Councils and active suppliers.
+The Technical Group meets fortnightly on Thursdays at 12.15, with the aim of keeping LocalGov Drupal technically excellent.

-#### Frontend Working Group

-The Frontend Group meets regularly to consider the frontend issues.
 This group is selected from active LocalGov Drupal contributors from across Councils and active suppliers.